TheRealToxicDev/docs.paradisebots.net/docs/internal/topics/embeds/index.md

 ---

-## Preview PNG
+## Preview Image

 ![Skynet Bot](https://www.paradisebots.net/api/embed/727779650738323497)

-In these examples we used just a plain embed which defaults to .svg, We also used a .png & Iframe example
+In these examples we used just a plain embed which defaults to .svg, We also used a Image & Iframe example